xinnks/turqw-newsletter/README.md

 ## Qwik

-> This project is built using [Qwik](https://qwik.builder.io/), cloning it means
+> This project is built using [Qwik], cloning it means you do not need to go
-> you do not need to go through the following steps.
+> through the following steps.

 Here are the steps to create a new Qwik project.